 For a lovely pink or purple touch in your garden, consider planting some golden ruby barberry shrubs, which can look wonderful amongst the yellow and red leaves of autumn.

-Go with your own personal taste when it comes to landscaping ideas for your garden and how to add a touch of colour, although the suggestions above might help to get you started.
+Go with your taste when it comes to landscaping ideas for your garden and how to add a touch of colour, although the suggestions above might help to get you started.